Alcohol and Domestic Abuse

 Alcohol and Domestic Abuse Statistics

-- The WHO estimates that roughly 55% of domestic abuse perpetrators were dinking prior to assault.
+- The World Health Organization (WHO) estimates that roughly 55% of domestic abuse perpetrators were drinking alcohol prior to assault.

 - Women who are abused are 15 times more likely to abuse alcohol.